DanEdens/DansHammerSpoon/implementation_summary.md

 5. The third level grid will appear within that second level cell
 6. Make your final selection to position the mouse

 The grid should now work correctly across all monitors, with each level properly nested inside the previous selection.

+## GitHub Desktop Project Selector Enhancement

+**Goal**: Modify GitHub Desktop behavior to always show a project selection menu, rather than just focusing the existing window if it's already running.

+**Implementation**:
+1. Created a specialized function `launchGitHubWithProjectSelection()` in AppManager.lua
+2. This function overrides the standard `launchOrFocusWithWindowSelection` behavior specifically for GitHub Desktop
+3. Modified the `open_github()` function to use the new specialized function
+4. Updated README.md with documentation about the new feature

+**Benefits**:
+- Always presents a choice menu when launching GitHub Desktop
+- Allows selecting between existing GitHub Desktop windows
+- Maintains the ability to open a different project even if GitHub Desktop is already running
+- Preserves the ability to enter custom paths

+**Changes**:
+- Added 147 lines to AppManager.lua
+- Added a new section to README.md

+The implementation follows the existing pattern for application management and window selection, just making it a forced behavior for GitHub Desktop specifically, without changing how other applications work.